snu-csl/os-pa5/README.md

 $ ../ls                             <- list files in the current directory 1 23 1 0 jinsoo
 $ cd jinsoo                         <- change the current directory to /home/jinsoo
-$ pwd                               <- show the current directory /home/jinsoo
+$ ../../pwd                         <- show the current directory /home/jinsoo
 $ /ls                               <- list files in the current directory 2 24 1 2403 README2